sadiqmmm/connoisseur/README.md

 )
 ```

-Inform Akismet that comment should have been marked ham:
+Inform Akismet that a comment should have been marked ham:

 ```ruby
 client.ham!(